Lucinda do Carmo: Later career

-In 1893 Carmo went with her company to Brazil, performing in Rio de Janeiro and São Paulo.
+In 1893, Carmo went with her company to Brazil, performing in Rio de Janeiro and São Paulo.
 Returning to Lisbon, she played at the Rua dos Condes, and then went to the Portuguese Azores archipelago with a company which she directed.
 She then joined a company that performed at the Trindade and the Teatro D. Amélia, which later became the Teatro São Luiz.
 After performing for two seasons in the Teatro D. Afonso in Porto she returned to Lisbon, to the Teatro Avenida.
 When the government remodelled the salary structure of the state-run D. Maria II National Theatre, she applied to be admitted to the company and was classified as a first-class actress.
 She did not stay there long, however, moving to the Rua dos Condes.
 She then formed her own company to perform at the Avenida.

-By 1901 Carmo was back at the Trindade.
+By 1901, Carmo was back at the Trindade.
 From that time until when she rejoined the D. Maria II National Theatre in 1911, she seems to have been relatively inactive.
 However, she did make one film in 1907, called The Abduction of an Actress, which is believed to have been the first Portuguese fiction film and was allegedly shot in five hours.
-In 1911 she returned to the D. Maria II National Theatre company, playing in Lisbon and also Porto.
+In 1911, she returned to the D. Maria II National Theatre company, playing in Lisbon and also Porto.
 She stayed with that company until 1920 when she joined the Teatro Moderno cooperative company.

 Death

 In the last few years of her life, Carmo also wrote published poetry, employing the caustic wit for which she was known.
 In late 1921 she broke a leg when stepping off a tram car.
-She died on 1 January 1922, having reportedly got into bed, refused food and stopped talking.
+She died on 1 January 1922, reportedly having got into bed, refused food and stopped talking.
 Her funeral attracted numerous mourners.
 She was buried in Lisbon's Prazeres Cemetery.